MerginMaps/mobile/README.md

 ## How to help/contribute?

 - Help with translations, join [Input App Transifex Team](https://www.transifex.com/lutra-consulting/input)
-- Write a review of the application on Ap Store or Android Google Play
+- Write a review of the application on App Store or Android Google Play
 - Test the application and report the bugs
 - Write a blog post or case study or create a youtube video.
 We are happy to help to promote it or co-author and place on our websites
 - Software developer?
 Code and prepare a pull request.
 We will help you with setup of the development environment and answer your questions.